BodgeMaster/new_dawn_mirror/notes/story.md

       * either one should happen somewhere near Nova Metropolis
 * Nomad
   * has found space images and is mildly obsessed with them
-  * has heard of a somewhat intact observatory in Siren’s Song
+  * has heard of a somewhat intact observatory in Sentinel Shores

 **Scene ideas:**